restic/restic/NETAPP_README.md

 NetApp does not imply or guarentee any support, but we are happy to help if we can.
 File an issue or email the contributors if you need help

+# NON ROOT RUN Changes
+As of the 2.0 bump, this container is designed to run a non-root.
+It needs a specific command line option for docker:

+`docker run --cap-add DAC_READ_SEARCH -it --rm netapp-restic`

+The --cap-add DAC_READ_SEARCH is needed by restic to do backups when running non root.

 #License Notice
 The license for Restic is 2 Clause BSD.
 We will maintain that license but deep open source scans done by NetApp show some golang modules